xentral/laravel-api/README.md

 3. **Mark required fields**: Always specify which fields are required in your schemas
 4. **Use appropriate types**: Use the most specific OpenAPI type for each field

+### Pagination Guidelines

+1. **Choose the right pagination type**:
+   - Use **Simple** for basic list views and mobile APIs where performance is critical
+   - Use **Table** for admin interfaces and dashboards where users need page numbers and totals
+   - Use **Cursor** for real-time feeds, activity streams, and very large datasets
+2. **Support multiple types**: For flexible APIs, support multiple pagination types and let clients choose
+3. **Consider your audience**: Internal tools may prefer table pagination, while public APIs often benefit from simple or cursor pagination
+4. **Use appropriate defaults**: Set sensible `defaultPageSize` and `maxPageSize` values for your use case

 ### Performance Considerations

 1. **Limit includes**: Be selective about which relationships can be included to avoid N+1 queries
 2. **Set reasonable pagination limits**: Use `maxPageSize` to prevent excessive data loading
 3. **Use caching**: Consider caching generated OpenAPI files in production
+4. **Choose efficient pagination**: Cursor pagination performs better on large datasets than offset-based pagination

 ## Troubleshooting